MarcoPoiani00/Algorithms-Data-Structures/README.md

-# Algorithms & Data Structures
+# Algorithms & Data Structures for Data Science

-This file has been produced during the course of Algorithms and Data Structure for data science and contains exercises and simultations.
-The aim of the work was to allow a depper understanding of the main data structure used in python.
-The idea was to personalise existing libraries and off the shelves solutions to empirically get how a data structure works and how it may be optimized in order to deal with specific problems.
-The code provides solutions about sorting problems, searching problmes, hashing, dictionary, heap, binary tree and graphs.
+### University of Pisa 2023/2024
+This repository contains the code developed during the Algorithms & Data Structures for Data Science course.
+The focus of the course was on implementing classic algorithms and understanding how Python's data structures work under the hood.
+The code covers:

+- Implementation of well-known sorting algorithms, search algorithms, and graph algorithms.
+- Exercises aimed at deepening the understanding of Python’s data structures and their methods.
+After implementing algorithms from scratch, I applied them to solve specific problems with time complexity constraints, gaining hands-on experience in performance optimization.

+## Key Takeaways:
+While Python provides highly efficient, off-the-shelf solutions for most common problems, implementing these structures and algorithms manually offers valuable insights.
+Understanding how they work enables a deeper comprehension of how to optimize and speed up your code in real-world applications.